HonzaZimaas/GoldAngle/README.md

-# GoldenAngle = small school project for random numbers Generators
+# Golden Angle
+generating pseudo-random numbers for the approximation of the golden circle